 Doctoral students in all disciplines at the CUNY Graduate Center – including arts, humanities, and social and physical sciences – are welcome to apply for the fellowship.
 Applicants must be currently registered full-time doctoral students at the CUNY Graduate Center in good academic standing to apply, and if selected as ITFs, must be registered, in good academic standing, and should be at level II or III at the CUNY Graduate Center during the period of the fellowship.
 Applicants should be interested in integrating technology and pedagogy for the benefit of students and faculty, both inside and outside of the classroom.
-They should also be eager to participate with other Instructional Technology Fellows in a multidisciplinary environment whose focus changes semester to semester.
+They should also be eager to participate with other Instructional Technology Fellows in a multidisciplinary environment that changes focus semester to semester.

-Compensation and Workload
+Compensation and Workload DRAFT

 *Successful applicants are expected to participate in two ITF orientations, one late in the Spring semester and the second towards the end of August.
-In addition, ITFs are expected to participate in one or more days of new student orientations, technology training, and opening forums for the seminars, usually just prior to the start of the Fall semester.
+In addition, ITFs are expected to participate in one or more days of new student orientations, technology training, and opening events for the seminars, usually just prior to the start of the Fall semester.
 Exact dates of these events will be specified in the appointment letter, but successful applicants should plan to be available the last two weeks of the Spring semester and the two weeks prior to the start of the Fall semester.

 Macaulay Instructional Technology Fellows have the opportunity: to work closely with some of CUNY’s best faculty; to receive extensive training and experience in a highly marketable skill set; and to participate in a prestigious and innovative program that includes a technology-across-the-curriculum initiative.